refuse to sign

 Equity in the workplace is frequently the focus of articles on building an inclusive culture, typically highlighted in DEI&B (Diversity, Equity, Inclusion and Belonging) training, and often addressed in news features on workplace topics, such as pay disparity.
 While the buzzword is familiar, what “equity” exactly means is not always clear to those who are supposed to be promoting it.
 And that’s a problem.

 “What is equity?
-How can I create it in my organization?” are questions I hear all too often from my clients.
+How can I create it in my organization?” are questions we hear all too often from clients.
 Equity is such an important element of a culture that attracts and retains talent that HR teams need to ensure that leadership understands the concept so they can build an equitable environment for all employees.
-Here is how I explain the idea of equity to leaders at the businesses my company works with.
+Here is how we explain the idea of equity to leaders at the businesses we work with.

 Equity in the Workplace Defined